Help & Documentation

 Introduction

-The Solid template language is the language you will be using to quickly build custom templates for your store.
 There is no need to learn or know PHP, Ruby or any other programming language, although you will be using simple programming concepts like "loops" in your templates.

 For those that already are familiar with simple PHP, ASP.NET, Ruby or any other programming language, our syntax will be super simple.
 For those new to programming we have kept everything as simple as possible and we are keeping documentation up to date at any time to make building templates a fun and easy to learn process.